Keeks87/eventsManage/readme.md

 The Event Management App utilizes the following third-party APIs:

 - MongoDB Atlas: A cloud-hosted MongoDB database.
 MongoDB Atlas allows you to host and manage your data in the cloud.
-- React Router: A collection of navigational components that compose declaratively with your applicat ion, letting you compose complex UIs from simple units of UI.
+- React Router: A collection of navigational components that compose declaratively with your application, letting you compose complex UIs from simple units of UI.

 ## Deployment